 The Story/The Direction:

 This film will take you on a journey that shows what it was like to be a black man during the 1967 Detroit riots and unfortunately today as well for any person of color.
-This story takes place on the night of July 25, 1967 where three young black men were shot and killed at the Algiers Motel.
+This story takes place on the night of July 25, 1967, where three young black men were shot and killed at the Algiers Motel.
 Today, the details of this incident are still somewhat vague but director Bigalow and her screenwriter Boal depict the story of the horrifying act of police brutality.
-As the film progresses and the "death game" at the Algiers Motel start, you feel as you are there with these young men who have been held captive.
+As the film progresses and the "death game" at the Algiers Motel start, you feel like you are there with these young men who have been held captive.
 Each passing scene you feel this anxiety that grows and grows.

 Bigelow is able to tell a fantastic yet agonizing docudrama.
 You are kept in the moment that these men and women are going through.
 You feel the pain in each of them as the police brutality continues on.
-This is because even though it is a historical film, this story is unfortunately a reflection of current events.
+This is because even though it is a historical film, this story is, unfortunately, a reflection of current events.
 Bigelow opens the film with a party for returning veterans is broken up by police officers and the club's patrons are hauled off which then progresses to the riots.
 The National Guard is called in and as the city moves into chaos focuses on the Algiers Motel incident.
 Bigelow establishes the time the film is set in while also introducing you to characters that you will care about as the night progresses.
 As the events of the evening unfold, Bigelow shows you where each character is and their facial reaction to the things happening around them.
 This film is excruciating to watch due to Bigelow's direction and the tension she creates keeps you from looking away.
 The main part of the film happens in one hallway and just like the men in the story, you can't leave it.
-Bigelow has great skill and ability to tell a complex stories with a very powerful force.
+Bigelow has great skill and ability to tell a complex story with a very powerful force.

-The cast is a large one that are mostly based on real people.
+The cast is a large one that is mostly based on real people.
 The ones that we are viewing in this horrific story are Larry (Smith), Fred (Latimore), and Melvin (Boyega).
 Larry is an aspiring Motown artist who is the lead singer for The Dramatics and his friend Fred are only staying the night at the motel to distance themselves from the riots.
 Both Smith and Latimore are great here as they give a raw innocence to the story and Smith provides some great singing throughout the film.
 There's one scene where the police officers demand their captives to pray and while others do this, Larry breaks out into song.
 You don't have to be a spiritual person to feel this powerful scene as shown through Lee's performance.
 Latimore has low key been doing a lot of good things.
 He is a decent singer/dancer and starring in films such as Black Nativity, Collateral Beauty, and Sleight.
 The latter is on my list for later this year.
 Say what you want about those films but he's a few roles away from being a star, if not marked one by this film.